Program Instructors

 Ella Kari Muhl

-Dr. Ella-Kari Muhl is a political ecologist and interdisciplinary sustainability practitioner with an interest in issues of equity, co-production of knowledge, and the sustainable governance of marine resources.
+Dr. Ella-Kari Muhl is a political ecologist and interdisciplinary sustainability practitioner with an interest in issues of equity, the co-production of knowledge, and the sustainable governance of marine resources.
 She received her MSc from the University of Cape Town (South Africa) and her PhD degree from the School of Environment, Resources and Sustainability at the University of Waterloo (Canada).
 Her doctoral research involved the co-development of indicators for ecosystem-based management, and the development of participatory scenarios of sea otter return in Haida Gwaii.
 She has worked as a consultant and researcher on marine conservation and coastal issues in Canada, Australia and South Africa.

 Dr. Vanessa de Oliveira Andreotti, Strategies for Creating Change in Complex Systems